Two new cases of COVID-19 in St. Charles County, bringing total to 8

 That brings to eight the number of cases in St. Charles County, including one death.

-One of the people diagnosed with the virus is a woman employee of Circle K, at 3700 Elm Street in St. Charles city.
+One of the people diagnosed with the virus is a female employee of Circle K, at 3700 Elm Street in St. Charles city.
 It is south of Highway 370.

-The gas station and convenience store is a busy hub for people popping in for a soda or coffee, or to fill up with their gas tanks.
+The gas station and convenience store is a busy hub for people popping in for lottery tickets and coffee, or to fill up their gas tanks.
 Worried customers took to social media to complain and spread the word to friends to watch for symptoms.

 County health officials are trying to find others who might have been exposed to the virus.

 Mary Enger, a spokeswoman for County Executive Steve Ehlmann, said the store closed voluntarily.
-No one from the company was immediately available Tuesday to say how long it might be closed.
+It wasn't clear how long the store would be shuttered.
+No one at the company's regional headquarters answered the phone Tuesday.

 The store's parking lot was surrounded by yellow caution tape on Monday evening and its gas pump handles were covered as well.

-Kristi Kielty, a customer who stops by three or four times a week to get drinks or gas or lottery tickets, said she is concerned.
+Kristi Kielty, a customer who stops by three or four times a week to get drinks, gas or lottery tickets, said she is concerned.

-"I have no symptoms, but I did have an anxiety attack in the middle of the night thinking about it."
+"I have no symptoms, but I did have an anxiety attack in the middle of the night thinking about it," she told the Post-Dispatch.

 Enger confirmed Tuesday that the St. Charles County Public Health Department is "conducting an investigation and screening known contacts" of the Circle K employee.